shoebappa/vagrant-meteor-windows/readme.md

 ### Backup

-I would strongly recommend backing up the applcations and databases from within the VM.
-There are directions below on how you could connect to the VM with a tool such as WinSCP.
+I would strongly recommend backing up the applications and databases from within the VM.
+There are directions below on how you could connect to the VM with a tool such as SFTP Net Drive or WinSCP.

 ### Migrating Applications